BacoJacob/Web-Dev-Project/README.md

 ## About This Project

-The goal of this project is to make an api to run on a website that generates a random dog or cat picture and have the user upload photos of there own to the site.
-The user will be able to generate a random cat or dog photo by going to the cat or dog website and clicking the "Get Cat Photo" button or the "Get Dog Photo" button.
-The user will also be able to use the "Save Photo" button to upload an image to the server.
+The purpose of this app is to provide users with a fun and quick way to generate and save dog and cat pictures.
+Users can generate a random cat photo with a single click and save the photo (if they prefer) to a database.
+Users can also generate random dog photos after selecting a desired dog breed.
+Dog photos can be saved just like cat photos.
+All saved photos are persistently stored and displayed at the bottom of the page.

 ### Built With